Mariambadra/ChromTransformer/README.md

 Each CSV has no header and 8 columns: `GeneID | BinID | H3K27me3 | H3K36me3 | H3K4me1 | H3K4me3 | H3K9me3 | Label.`

-### Training

-Open `chromtransformer_train.ipynb`.
-Set `DATA_ROOT` to your data directory and `WEIGHTS_ROOT` to where you want checkpoints saved.
-Run all cells.
-Optuna tuning runs on E047 first, then trains one model per cell type sequentially.

-### Interpretation

-Open `chromtransformer_interpret.ipynb`.
-Add your saved weights as a dataset input.
-Run the architecture definition cells first (ChromeDataset, ChromeTransformer), then run the interpretation cells.
-Figures are saved to `/kaggle/working/interpret_outputs/` or your configured output directory.

 ### Pretrained weights

-Pretrained weights for all 56 cell types are available on Kaggle: `chromtransformer-weights`.
+Pretrained weights for all 56 cell types are available on Kaggle: [`chromtransformer-weights`](https://www.kaggle.com/datasets/mariamali12/chromtransformer-weights).
 Each `.pt` file contains the model state dict, hyperparameters, and test metrics for that cell type.

 ---